 Fiscal year 2021 (FY21) began with a significant milestone for the International Space Station (ISS)—a transition into the third decade of crewed space operations.
-Reflecting on the past 20 years of continuous human presence on the ISS, it is humbling to see how much has been accomplished through this powerful research platform in low Earth orbit (LEO).
-Research and technology development (R&D) on the ISS has provided tangible benefit for people on Earth through the advancement of research, exploration, and the industrialization of LEO.
+Reflecting on the past 20 years of continuous human presence on the ISS, it is humbling to see how much has been accomplished through this powerful space-based laboratory.
+Research and technology development (R&D) on the ISS has provided tangible benefit for people on Earth through the advancement of research, exploration, and the industrialization of low Earth orbit (LEO).
 The ISS National Laboratory plays a critical role both in demonstrating the value of space-based R&D to improve life on Earth and in driving a sustainable and robust market in LEO.
 The many accomplishments of the ISS National Lab in FY21 showcase our continued progress in fulfilling this incredible mission.

 A Decade of Evolution

 In the last 10 years, the strategic areas of focus for the ISS National Lab have evolved to center on key research areas that have shown the most potential to provide value to our nation.
-In FY21, CASIS released a new series of ISS National Lab Research Announcements (NLRAs) focused on these targeted areas, which include technology development and demonstration, in-space production applications in advanced manufacturing and materials as well as tissue engineering and biomanufacturing, and STEM education (both K-12 and higher education).
+In FY21, CASIS released a new series of ISS National Lab Research Announcements (NLRAs) focused on these targeted areas, which include technology development and demonstration, in-space production applications (in advanced manufacturing and materials as well as tissue engineering and biomanufacturing), and STEM education (both kindergarten through 12th grade and higher education).

 FY21 also marked the 10th anniversary of the annual ISS Research and Development Conference (ISSRDC).
 Over the last decade, ISSRDC has played a crucial role in bringing together researchers, engineers, entrepreneurs, thought leaders, investors, and the public to discuss the value of space-based R&D now and in the future.